* PPR focusing on luxury and sports brands

 * PPR shares close 0.8 pct higher

-confirmed plans to spin off its Fnac unit and seek aseparate listing for the music and books retailer in 2013 aspart of long-running efforts to refocus its business on luxuryand sports brands.
+confirmed plans on Tuesday to spin off its Fnac unitand seek a separate listing for the CD and books retailer in2013 as part of long-running efforts to recentre its business onluxury and sports brands.

 Having failed to find a buyer for Fnac, PPR is keen tooffload the struggling retailer at a time when it is starting toreap benefits from a restructuring and efforts to revamp itsoperations.

 While PPR is keen to present Fnac as a turnaround story toshareholders, some analysts said PPR was also looking toseparate the retailer from its accounts at a time whenconsumption trends in France were worsening.